sero-cash/wallet/README.md

 For updating simply download the new version and copy it over the old one (keep a backup of the old one if you want to be sure).

 #### Config folder
-The data folder for Mist is stored in other places:
+The data folder for Wallet is stored in other places:

-- Windows `%APPDATA%\Mist`
+- Windows `%APPDATA%\Wallet`
-- macOS `~/Library/Application\ Support/Mist`
+- macOS `~/Library/Application\ Support/Wallet`
-- Linux `~/.config/Mist`
+- Linux `~/.config/Wallet`

 ## Development

 For development, a Meteor server will need to be started to assist with live reload and CSS injection.
-Once a Mist version is released the Meteor frontend part is bundled using the `meteor-build-client` npm package to create pure static files.
+Once a Wallet version is released the Meteor frontend part is bundled using the `meteor-build-client` npm package to create pure static files.

 ### Dependencies